 What Process Does A Tenant Need To Follow To Withhold Rent?

-If a Tenant believes that a Landlord is in violation of the lease or Florida Statute, they can withhold rent.
-To properly withhold rent under Florida Statute Chapter 83.60, a Tenant must give their Landlord a 7 Day Notice.
-This has to occur 7 Days before the next rental period.
-For Example, if rent is due on the first of every month, and it’s 15th of March, the Tenant can give notice any day before March 24.
+If they believe that a Landlord is in violation of the lease or Florida Statute, they can withhold rent.
+To properly withhold rent under 83.60, they must give a 7 Day Notice.
+This must occur 7 Days before the next rental period.
+For Example, if rent is due on April 1, and it’s the 15th of March, they can give notice any day before March 24.

-Can I Still Be Evicted although I timely served my Landlord a 7 Day Notice to Withhold Rent?
+Can they still be evicted if they timely served a 7 Day Notice to Withhold Rent?

-A Tenant can be within their rights to withhold rent and still face the threat of an Eviction.
-There is nothing stopping a Landlord from serving a 3 day notice to pay rent and subsequently filing an Eviction.
-On the other hand, if a Tenant properly withholds rent, they will likely be able to properly defend against the Eviction.
-When a Tenant is served with the Eviction to Failure to pay rent, they can file a Motion to Determine Rent.
-In addition, they should deposit the rent that the Landlord claims is owed into the Court Registry.
-Thereafter, the Court will either set their Motion for Hearing or for Final Hearing.
+They can be within their rights to withhold rent and still face the threat of an Eviction.
+There is nothing stopping a Landlord from serving a 3 day notice and filing an Eviction.
+On the other hand, if they properly withhold rent, they will be able to defend against it.
+When they are served with an Eviction for Failure to Pay, they can file a Motion to Determine Rent.
+In addition, they should deposit the amount the Landlord claims is owed into the Registry.
+Thereafter, the Court will set their Motion for Hearing or for Final Hearing.

 A Tenant’s Right to Withhold Rent in Florida is not absolute.
 Therefore, if you are believe you are within your rights to withhold rent, contact the Law Office of Brian P. Kowal, PA at (954) 990-7552.